simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 = Are there any plugins that are incompatible with YARPP? =

-Aside from the DISQUS plugin (see above), currently the only known incompatibility is [with the SEO_Pager plugin](http://wordpress.org/support/topic/267966).
+Aside from the DISQUS plugin (see above), currently the only known incompatibility is [with the SEO_Pager plugin](http://wordpress.org/support/topic/267966) and the [Pagebar 2](http://www.elektroelch.de/hacks/wp/pagebar/) plugin.
 Users of SEO Pager are urged to turn off the automatic display option in SEO Pager and instead add the code manually.
+Other related posts plugins, obviously, may also be incompatible.

 Please submit similar bugs by starting a new thread on [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform).
 I check the forums regularly and will try to release a quick bugfix.

 = Things are weird after I upgraded. =

 I highly recommend you disactivate YARPP, replace it with the new one, and then reactivate it.
-If you continue to have trouble, please find

 == Localizations ==